 Marketing means everything you are going to do to communicate your brand and what you have to offer to a wide audience.

-It includes your website, social media, paid-for-advertising (online and in print), leaflets, posters, PR efforts – your attempts to get positive coverage in the media and being visible on review sites like Trustpilot.
+It includes your website, social media, paid-for advertising (online and in print), leaflets, posters, PR efforts – your attempts to get positive coverage in the media and being visible on review sites like Trustpilot and Hipages.

 Develop messaging that showcases your unique selling points and communicate it through every touchpoint of your cleaning company.